Excited-State Phase Diagram of a Ferromagnetic Quantum Gas

-After preparation, spin-changing collisions result in a time evolution according to Eq.~\eqref{eq:HamiltonianQ}, as visualized on the Bloch spheres in Fig.~\ref{fig:abstract}(b-d).
+After preparation, spin-changing collisions result in a time evolution according to Eq.~\eqref{eq:HamiltonianQ}, as visualized on the Bloch spheres in Figs.~\ref{fig:abstract}(b)-(d).
 The different excited-state quantum phases are characterized by trajectories of differing topology.
-Besides the fixed points, the dynamics always leads to an oscillation of the population with variable amplitude, while the phase evolution is either bounded (BA' phase) or stretches over a full $2\pi$ rotation, either in positive (P') or negative (TF') direction.
-If the initial state is prepared at $\textrm{n}_0=0.5$ and $\varphi=0$, the state evolves according to the trajectories displayed in Fig.~\ref{fig:stepwise} for $q/|\Omega|=\{-1.5, -0.5, 1.25\}$.
-The highlighted association with its quantum phase can be determined from a measurement of the azimuthal phase after a full oscillation cycle of the population.
-Reference~\cite{Feldmann2021} proposes to obtain this phase as an order parameter from an interferometric readout, where final microwave and radio-frequency coupling pulses lead to a $\pi/2$ rotation about the y-axis of the Bloch sphere and map the phase onto a population imbalance.
+Besides the fixed points, the dynamics always leads to an oscillation of the population with variable amplitude, while the phase evolution is either bounded (BA$^{\prime}$ phase) or stretches over a full $2\pi$ rotation, either in positive (P$^{\prime}$) or negative (TF$^{\prime}$) direction.
+If the initial state is prepared at $n_0=0.5$ and $\varphi=0$, the state evolves according to the trajectories in Figs.~\ref{fig:stepwise}(a)-(c).
+The highlighted association with the excited-state quantum phase can be determined from a measurement of the azimuthal phase after a full oscillation cycle of the population, which is $\pi$, 0, and $-\pi$ for the P$^{\prime}$, BA$^{\prime}$, and TF$^{\prime}$ phases~\cite{Feldmann2021}.

-However, this protocol is hindered by the detrimental effect of magnetic-field fluctuations~\cite{Cabedo2021}, in our case {$\Delta B = 47\,$\textmu{}G}, which couple the symmetric level $|g \rangle$ with the antisymmetric level $|h \rangle$ and lead to a dephasing after $5-10$~ms [Fig.~\ref{fig:sequence}(d)].
-The data in Fig.~\ref{fig:stepwise} are therefore recorded by dividing the evolution time into $4-6$~ms long sections, during which the phase coherence has not degraded (Appendix A).
-After a full oscillation of $\textrm{n}_0$, this iterative method yields interferometric measurements of ${\varphi=\{-0.93,0.03, 0.94\}\,\pi}$ for the three phases respectively, which is close to the ideal values of $\varphi=\{-1,0,1\}\,\pi$.
-The protocol thus enables a clear identification of the three excited-state phases, as indicated by the large hexagons in Fig.~\ref{fig:orderparameterdiagram}(a).
-However, the iterative method is time-consuming and a direct measurement of the order parameter is required for a full characterization of the excited-state quantum phase diagram.